PhilipGriffith/AHPy/README.md

 ### Compare()

 The Compare class computes the priority vector and consistency ratio of a positive reciprocal matrix, created using an input dictionary of pairwise comparison values.
 Optimal values are computed for any missing pairwise comparisons.
-Compare objects can be linked together to form a hierarchy representing the decision problem: global problem solutions are then derived by synthesizing all levels of the hierarchy.
+Compare objects can also be linked together to form a hierarchy representing the decision problem: global problem solutions are then derived by synthesizing all levels of the hierarchy.

 `Compare(name, comparisons, precision=4, random_index='dd', iterations=100, tolerance=0.0001, cr=True)`